nhsconnect/gpconnect-demonstrator/README.md

 1. Open the collection in Postman
 2. Navigate to a request
-3. In the "Examples" tab, you can view and edit the example responses
+3. Expand the request tree, and you'll see the `Examples`
+4. Select the mocked response you'd like to modify
-4. Modify the response body, headers, or status code as needed
+5. Modify the response body, headers, or status code as needed
-5. Save the changes
+6. Save the changes

 The mock server will use these updated responses when matching requests are made.

-## Project Structure

-- `src/`: Source code
-  - `ProcessGpcAcceptanceTestData.js`: Processes GPC acceptance test data from XML files
-  - `CreateCollection.js`: Creates a Postman collection from processed test data
-  - `Postman.js`: Example usage of the Postman SDK for further documentation see [postmanlabs](https://www.postmanlabs.com/postman-collection/)
-- `ExampleData/`: Contains example test data
-  - Various test scenario directories with HttpContext.xml files
-  - `output/`: Generated JSON files and Postman collections

 # Developer Corner